interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 If the request fails after retrying per the [idempotency rules](#idempotency), the settlement engine MUST track the uncredited amount to retry later.

-When a subsequent settlement is received, the settlement engine MUST request the accounting system to credit a new incoming settlement for the total amount yet to be credited, including the leftover amount.
+When a subsequent settlement is received, the settlement engine MUST request the accounting system to credit a new incoming settlement for the total amount yet to be credited, including the leftover amount(s).

 #### Accounting system guarantees